“O laal meri pat rakhio bala jhule laalan

 In due course of time, qawwali music traverses the plains of the Indian subcontinent, to be sung in several vernacular languages.

-The primary languages being Persian, Hindi, Urdu, and Punjabi, qawwali songs are also written in Awadhi and Braj Bhasha.
+The primary languages are Persian, Hindi, Urdu, and Punjabi, qawwali songs are also written in Awadhi and Braj Bhasha.

 It emerges as a musical genre that propels unison between the faith, culture, and devotion in Hinduism and Islam.